 Introduction to Baraboo, Wisconsin

-The early settlers of Baraboo were attracted by its abundant water supply and ideal location.
+The early settlers of Baraboo were attracted to its abundant water supply and ideal location.
 In its initial years, lumber industry flourished in the city.
 Agriculture was also important.
 The Village of Baraboo was created by a charter election in 1866.
 It became a city on April 1, 1882.
 The city was named after the Baribeau brothers, who settled in the area.
 The city of Baraboo is the county seat of Sauk County.

 Baraboo and nearby Attractions